2020 Kawasaki KLX140L (KLX140RL) Long Term Owner Review

 Overview

-The bike has enough power for our young rider.
+The bike has enough power for our young rider, even after four seasons.
 The bike handles fine on the varied trails it's been used on.
 It has disc brakes front and rear which provide good stopping power.
-I find the rear brake pedal a bit high, but that could be because my legs are bent more than a shorter rider when I ride the bike.
-But my kid, who has longer legs now, thinks it's a bit high too.
+I find the rear brake pedal a bit high, but that could be because my knees are bent more than a shorter rider when I ride the bike.
+But my kid, even early on, thought that it was a bit high too.
 The rear shock is fully adjustable (preload, compression and rebound damping), so you can set it up for different riders, riding style or terrain, or to compensate as the rider's skill progresses.
+I've found the suspension to be quite decent (no complaints).
 The bike comes with some engine protection: minimal plastic skid plate and metal guards extending out from the lower portion of the frame.
 The bike has an electric starter and a 5-speed manual transmission.

 We are still on the stock tires.
 They've been fine for trail riding, but the bike hasn't been ridden real aggressively.
 The trails (mostly twin track) have varied from smooth dirt, gravel, mud, puddles, small loose rocks, embedded rock, from level ground to moderately steep hills (easy to intermediate conditions).